 Now, this room certainly doesn’t look like I’ve really f*d anything up.
 It’s kind hard for it to look bad when I have the blessing of 11 foot ceilings, beautiful (original!) crown molding and lovely floors (not original).
 The bones I have to work with in here are great.
+When I manage to keep it clean and make the bed (obsessed with my classic and chic Rough Linen bedding) it can feel like a lovely retreat.
+For a day.

-But what you can’t see is that the only things currently in the the bedroom are this bed, the floor lamp and a sad Ikea dresser.
+But what you can’t see is that the only things currently in the the bedroom are this bed, a lamp and a sad Ikea dresser.
 And that’s it.
 This room has been the poor neglected stepchild of this old victorian.
 This room is the dumping ground for stuff when we have guests coming over.
 It’s the place where my closet explodes.
 It’s probably the room we spend the least amount of time in, yet as everyone says, your bedroom should be your refuge from the stress of your day.
 Right now, this room is the cause of my stress!

 There are three main problems I’ve had a really hard time solving.